Chinese Calligraphy (206 BCE - 1911 CE)

 Highest Form of Chinese Art

 Ever since it was first practised in China, around 1700 BCE, calligraphy has been a rich and varied source of artistic expression.
 For centuries it has been regarded as the highest form of Chinese painting, and shares many features of Chinese wash-painting, which is performed using similar implements and materials.
-In addition, it has influenced many oriental art styles, such as "sumi-e", a type of Chinese and Japanese art (painting) based entirely on calligraphy.
+In addition, it has influenced many styles of Asian art, including "sumi-e", a type of Chinese and Japanese art (painting) based entirely on calligraphy.
 See also: Prehistoric Art Timeline.

 The Five Types of Calligraphic Scripts

 There are five basic styles of calligraphic writing: